edadma/funl-old/src/docs/index.md

         fact( 1, n )
       | otherwise = error "factorial: n should be non-negative"

-Here is the same calculation expressed more concisely, but not tail-recursively.
+Here is the same calculation expressed more concisely (which is also tail-recursive internally).

     def factorial( n ) = product( 1..n )